RafeHatfield/yarl/PHASE5_TESTING_PLAN.md

 ### Test 2: Ending 1b - "The Crimson Ritual"
 **Setup:**
-1. Start game with `--testing --start-level 20`
+1. Start game with `--testing --start-level 25`
-2. Find Ghost Guide and learn Zhyraxion's true name
-3. Descend to Level 25
 4. **Find secret room** (look for hidden passage near one of the rooms)
 5. **Defeat 2-3 Corrupted Ritualists** in secret room
 6. **Pick up Crimson Ritual Codex** and use it (read it)